JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/billiard_table.md

 !!! note "There is no glue."
-    In `DynamicalBilliards` there is no "glue" that combines particles or "sticks" them together, ensuring that the billiard is closed.
+    In `DynamicalBilliards` there is no "glue" that combines obstacles or "sticks" them together, ensuring that the billiard is closed.
 You only have to take care that their ends meet geometrically.
 Even obstacle overlapping is allowed, if you want to be on the safe side!

 We add a disk by specifying a center and radius (and optionally a name):
 ```@example tut1